exgade/linux-gaming/README.md

 The install Script detects the distribution you're using and sets up the system.

-### with autoinstaller:
+### with installer:
-sudo linux-gaming/autoinstall.sh
+sudo linux-gaming/ui-install.sh

 ### with specific installer:
 You can also customize the installation by editing the installer script for your distribution.